PatchMyPCTeam/MEM-Patching-Optimizer/README.md

     - App pool identity matches the microsoft recommendation
 - Checks that the number of superceded & undeclined updates are within recommended limits

+More tests will be added as time goes on!

 ## Feedback & Support